Divestiture - Definition, How It Works, Strategies - Complete Guide

 The results were even more impressive when companies had robust M&A practices.

-Dozens of companies use DealRoom as a platform for divesting so we have some expertise in that and in this article we want to share our knowledge with you.
+Dozens of companies use DealRoom as a divestiture process management, giving us some expertise in that and in this article we want to share our knowledge with you.

 So let's start from the beginning and look at the definition of divestiture.